Emulating Quantum Interference with Generalized Ising Machines: Introduction

 \section{Introduction}

-Quantum computing is based on the use of quantum gates to perform $d$ successive unitary transformations (gates) ${U}^{(1)}, {U}^{(2)}, \cdots , {U}^{(d-1)}, {U}^{(d)}$ on a set of $n$ q-bits so that their wavefunctions evolve from an initial $\vert\psi^{(0)}\rangle$ to a final $\vert\psi^{(d)}\rangle$ (Fig.~\ref{fig:map}a) \cite{Nielsen2011}.
-Each of these wavefunctions $\vert\psi^{(d)}\rangle$ has $2^n$ components, coming from a tensor product of $n$ single q-bit wavefunctions with two complex components each.
+\lettrine[lines=3,findent=1pt,nindent=0em,lraise=0.05,loversize=0]{{\sffamily {Q}}}{}uantum computing is based on the use of quantum gates to perform $d$ successive unitary transformations (gates) ${U}^{(1)}, {U}^{(2)}, \cdots, {U}^{(d-1)}, {U}^{(d)}$ on a set of $n$ qubits so that their wavefunctions evolve from an initial $\vert\psi^{(0)}\rangle$ to a final $\vert\psi^{(d)}\rangle$ (Fig.~\ref{fig:map}a) \cite{Nielsen2011}.
+Each of these wavefunctions $\vert\psi^{(d)}\rangle$ has $2^n$ components, coming from a tensor product of $n$ single qubit wavefunctions with two complex components each.
 In classical computing, a direct deterministic calculation requires us to multiply $2^n \times 2^n$ transformation matrices with exponentially large memory requirements as $n$ increases.
-By contrast, a quantum computer requires only $n$ q-bits which naturally live in $2^n\times2^n$ Fock space.
+By contrast, a quantum computer requires only $n$ qubits which naturally live in $2^n\times2^n$ Fock space.

-Powerful algorithms such as Shor's period-finding and Grover's Search Algorithm \cite{Shor1999,Grover96afast} that creatively make use of quantum interference in the $2^n \times 2^n$ dimensional Fock space, led to an intense activity in recent years to develop quantum computers \cite{Boixo2018,Bravyi2018,Arute2019}, along with parallel efforts that have pushed the boundaries of classical simulation of quantum systems \cite{gottesman1998,Aaronson2004,Smith2019,zhou2020limits,carrasquilla2019probabilistic,napp2019efficient,noh2020efficient}.
-However, all such efforts of classical emulation are limited to special cases and it is widely believed that the in the most general cases, quantum circuits can only be emulated by exponential costs in either memory, time or both \cite{Boixo2018}.

-In this paper we first establish a common platform linking quantum and probabilistic circuits to highlight their differences and facilitate the cross-fertilization of ideas.
-In the spirit of earlier works \cite{VandenNest2009,Geraci_2010, De_las_Cuevas_2011,Bremner2016,Boixo2018,Fujii_2017,jnsson2018,pehle2020neuromorphic}, we use a Feynman paths approach to establish a systematic methodology for translating any sequence of $d$ operations acting on $n$ q-bits into a Boltzmann machine (BM) having $(n +g(d))$ classical spins or p-bits having two values ``0'' and ``1''.
-The first $n$ p-bits represent the input q-bits, while the other p-bits represent the q-bits after the application of successive gating operations (Fig.~\ref{fig:map}b).